susanBuck/notes/05_Laravel/04_Environments.md

 ));
 ```

-Note that `your-machine-name` can be retreived by running `hostname` from command line.
-For reference, on a Mac your hostname might look something like this: `Jane-Doe-MacBook-Air.local`.
+`your-machine-name` can be retreived by running `hostname` from the command line.
+For an example, on a Mac your hostname might look something like this: `Jane-Doe-MacBook-Air.local`.

 This is the method suggested in the Laravel Docs ([ref](http://laravel.com/docs/configuration#environment-configuration)) and it works okay if you're working on your app independently, but it will be a problem if you have teammates running your code because their machine name will be different than yours.